The health and wellbeing of a child is always a parent or guardian’s first and top priority.

 There is nothing more upsetting than a parent seeing their child suffering in pain or distress.

 Parents caring for an injured child have one singular focus: helping their child get better.
 Our experienced Kentucky child injury attorneys can navigate the legal claim, so you can focus on the wellbeing of your child.

-If your child has been injured due to the negligence of someone else, The Law Firm of Flora Templeton Stuart’s personal injury attorneys can help.
+If your child has been injured due to the negligence of someone else, Flora Templeton Stuart Injury Accident Lawyer’s personal injury attorneys can help.

 A Kentucky “child injury” case may be brought when an individual under the age of 18 is injured due to the fault of another person or organization.
 In Kentucky, the parents or guardian of minor children injured by someone else’s carelessness or recklessness have a legal right to pursue compensation.